isomerpages/gb-assist/pages/solutionrepo/solution727.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Direct Purchase
+Subscription / Leasing

 #### Support Level
 80% for SME <br>
 N.A. for non-SMEs

 #### Things to Note
-More than or equal to nly licensed travel agents are eligible for support.

-=30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.
+More than or equal to 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information
-Pytheas Infosys Pte Ltd<br>http://www.pytheas.travel<br>Email: info@pytheas.travel<br>Tel: +65 6635 6592
+Qashier Pte Ltd<br>http://qashier.co<br>Email: hello@qashier.co<br>Tel: +65 8790 7020

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.